-However, Big Data analysis may shed new lights on the role of H. pylori eradication on gastric cancer development based on population-based health database.
+However, Big Data analysis may shed new light on the role of H. pylori eradication on gastric cancer development based on population-based health databases.
 It was shown in a Swedish population-based study that H. pylori eradication therapy was associated with a lower gastric cancer risk compared with the general population, but this effect only started to appear beyond 5 years post-treatment[45].
-Stratified analysis in a Taiwanese study based on the National Health Insurance Database (NHID) showed that early H. pylori eradication was associated with a lower gastric cancer risk than late eradication when compared with the general population[46].
+Stratified analysis in a Taiwanese study based on the National Health Insurance Database (commonly known as NHID) showed that early H. pylori eradication was associated with a lower gastric cancer risk than late eradication when compared with the general population[46].
 Based on a territory-wide public healthcare database in Hong Kong called the Clinical Data Analysis and Reporting System, H. pylori eradication therapy was beneficial even in older age groups (≥ 60 years)[47].
-Apart from H. pylori eradication, regular NSAID use was also shown to be a protective factor for gastric cancer based on the study from NHID from Taiwan[48].
+Apart from H. pylori eradication, regular non-steroidal anti-inflammatory drug use was also shown to be a protective factor for gastric cancer based on the study from NHID from Taiwan[48].
 Long-term aspirin use further reduced gastric cancer risk in patients who had received H. pylori eradication therapy[49].
 Moreover, the long-term use of metformin was associated with a lower gastric cancer risk in our patients who had received H. pylori eradication therapy[50].

 On the other hand, long-term proton pump inhibitor (PPI) use was associated with an increased gastric cancer risk in patients who had received H. pylori eradication therapy[51], which is otherwise difficult to be addressed by RCTs[52].
 This finding was echoed by another nationwide study[53].
-A study on the interaction between aspirin and PPIs further showed that PPIs were associated with a higher cancer risk among non-aspirin users but not among aspirin users[54].
-However, pantoprazole, a long-acting PPI, was not associated with an increased gastric cancer risk compared with other shorter acting PPIs in a United States Food and Drug Administration (FDA)-mandated study[55].
-Other risk factors for gastric cancer determined by large healthcare datasets included extent of gastric intestinal metaplasia and family history of gastric cancer[56].
-In addition, racial/ethnic minorities had a 40%-50% increase in gastric cancer risk compared with Hispanic white population[57].
+A study on the interaction between aspirin and PPIs further showed that PPIs were associated with a higher cancer risk among non-aspirin users, but not among aspirin users[54].
+However, pantoprazole, a long-acting PPI, was not associated with an increased gastric cancer risk compared with other shorter-acting PPIs in a United States Food and Drug Administration (commonly known as FDA)-mandated study[55].
+Other risk factors for gastric cancer determined by large healthcare datasets included the extent of gastric intestinal metaplasia, as well as a family history of gastric cancer[56].
+In addition, racial/ethnic minorities had a 40%-50% increase in gastric cancer risk compared with the Hispanic and white populations[57].

-Gastrointestinal bleeding
+GIB

-Upper GIB is one of the most common causes of hospitalization and emergency department visits which poses significant economic burden on the healthcare system.
+Upper GIB is one of the most common causes of hospitalization, and emergency department visits that pose significant economic burdens on the healthcare system.
 Antiplatelet agents (including aspirin and P2Y12 inhibitors) were major causative agents[5].
-In a nationwide retrospective cohort study, it was shown that H. pylori eradication and PPIs were associated with reduced incidences of gastric ulcer (42%-48%) and duodenal ulcer (41%-71%)[58].
-However, importantly, concomitant use of clopidogrel and H2-receptor antagonists (H2RAs) and PPIs was associated with an increased risk of acute coronary syndrome or all-cause mortality[59].
-This harmful effect was particular prominent for PPIs with high CYP2C19-inhibitory potential[60].
-These study findings raised the need for judicious use of gastroprotective agents in clopidogrel users, and called for further studies to determine causality versus biases (e.g., indication bias).
+In a nationwide retrospective cohort study, it was shown that H. pylori eradication and PPIs were associated with reduced incidences of gastric ulcer (42%-48%) and duodenal ulcers (41%-71%)[58].
+However, importantly, concomitant use of clopidogrel, H2-receptor antagonists (referred to as H2RAs) and PPIs was associated with an increased risk of acute coronary syndrome or all-cause mortality[59].
+This harmful effect was particularly prominent for PPIs with high CYP2C19 inhibitory potential[60].
+These findings raised the need for judicious use of gastroprotective agents in clopidogrel users, and called for further studies to determine causality versus biases (e.g., indication bias).